 You will be housed in one of the international student dormitories on campus.
 Peking University offers several different dormitory options in Zhongguanyuan Global Village.
 The dorms are a five minute walk from major classroom buildings, and are available on a first come, first served basis.
 Double occupancy and triple occupancy suites are available.
 You will have your own room with a shared living room and bathroom.
 Every room includes a single bed, bedding (sheets, pillow case, etc.), desk, cabinet, bedding, air conditioning, and internet.

 You may also choose to make your own housing arrangements off campus.
-If you’re considering living on campus, you can contact local agents in China that provide service in English.

 There is no meal plan for this program.
 You may choose to purchase meals in the cafeteria or eat out at local restaurants.
 There is no public kitchen in the dorms.
 For safety reasons, cooking or use of electric kitchen utensils is prohibited in your dorm room.